 The creation of this important project was made possible by cooperation with our partners.
-The adaptation for the propulsion system was carried out in cooperation with Siemens Aircraft as the manufacturer and developer of the propulsion technology and APUS, a Strausberg-based company specializing in development and integration of sustainable propulsion systems in aviation.
+The adaptation for the propulsion system was carried out in cooperation with Siemens Aircraft

-650 kg depending on the market and are very popular for initial training.
+The aircraft types “Ultralight” and “Light-Sport Aircraft” is 2-seater light aircraft, which have a take-off weight of 470-650 kg depending on the market and are very popular for initial training.
 Training is one area that generates the best opportunity for improvement in the environment

-for nature, nearby residents and airfields as noise emissions are concentrated in that one place, the airfield, where future pilots spend a lot of time flying.
+for nature, nearby residents, and airfields as noise emissions are concentrated in that one place, the airfield, where future pilots spend a lot of time flying.

 .
-The propulsion system provided by Siemens eAircraft includes the 55 kW electric direct drive “SP55D”, an inverter and the modular control system “EPUIII” consisting of the Vehicle Control Unit, Cockpit Control Unit, Battery System Master and Power Supply Unit.
-The propulsion system has already been extensively tested in laboratory and ground tests as well as flight tested for hundreds of flight hours under the supervision of Siemens eAircraft.
+The propulsion system provided by Siemens eAircraft includes the 55 kW electric direct drive “SP55D”, an inverter, and the modular control system “EPUIII” consisting of the Vehicle Control Unit, Cockpit Control Unit, Battery System Master, and Power Supply Unit.
+The propulsion system has already been extensively tested in laboratory and ground tests as well as flight-tested for hundreds of flight hours under the supervision of Siemens eAircraft.

 The expectations were fulfilled with the successful first flight.
 Energy consumption for take-off and cruise was within the expected range, and the temperatures in the system were more positive than expected.
 Flight duration is not a focus at the moment.
 In the coming months, new energy storage systems with higher energy densities will be launched on the market.
 This makes the modular concept all the more important for quickly integrating future sources into the aircraft.
 Keeping the design open now for the energy storage of tomorrow is the more important development achievement and determines the progress of the project.

-Flight Design, Siemens and APUS are working with international authorities to simplify the certification of electric aircraft of this class.
+Flight Design, Siemens, and APUS are working with international authorities to simplify the certification of electric aircraft of this class.
 These include the development of regulations for propulsion and energy storage.
 Flight testing of the F2e has only just begun and is currently focused on safely gaining the maximum experience with the Siemens eAircraft propulsion system.
 Flight performance statements can be made only after the completion of the tests.

 Flight Design general aviation would like to thank our partners for their efforts and professional support to get the project safely into the air and wish you good flights and Blue Skies!